Noise & Nuisance Issues

 Disturbances resulting from fighting, screaming, shouting, swearing, singing, loud parties and use of rude language should be directed to Halton Regional Police Services.

-The nuisance by-law regulates activities at one property that keeps someone from enjoying themselves on another property.
+Nuisance By-law 2007-143 regulates activities at one property that keeps someone from enjoying themselves on another property.
 These activities may include:

 - creating vibrations